 - Solution #5.4 uses SUPI to find the H-CHF and local configuration to find the A-CHF and can support the case when there is no A-NRF.

-Both can be supported at the same time depending on the visited MN, home MNO and agreement with additional actor.
+- Both solutions can be supported at the same time depending on the visited MNO, home MNO and agreement with additional actor.

 Solutions #5.5 and #5.6 both solves key issue #5e.